 Limit Up-Limit Down (LULD) is a mechanism designed to mitigate extraordinary market volatility and extreme price movements in individual securities.
 LULD prevents trades in individual securities from occurring outside specific price bands that update continuously throughout the trading day.

 The price bands for each security are set at a percentage level above and below a reference price (generally the average trade price over the immediately preceding five-minute period).

-In connection with recent enhancements to the LULD Plan, the Primary Listing Exchanges that run electronic re-opening auctions have amended their automated auction trading rules to provide for harmonized procedures for extending the Trading Pause and a concurrent widening of their auction price collars every five minutes.
+Primary Listing Exchanges that run electronic re-opening auctions have amended their automated auction trading rules to provide for harmonized procedures for extending the Trading Pause and a concurrent widening of their auction price collars every five minutes.

 Trading collars are parameters that prevent trades from executing outside of a designated price range.
 Exchanges apply trading collars to a range of potential executions, including both auctions and market orders received during the continuous trading day.

 Limit Order Price Checks reject limit orders that are priced too far away from the prevailing price of the security.

 The Closing Auction is the last event of the core trading day, and it’s important because it determines the Official Closing Price for each security.

 Following a market disruption or trading halt on a primary listing market, all U.S listing exchanges have worked together to develop a contingency closing auction procedure to govern an alternate method of establishing an official closing price.
 For example, in the event that a disruption prevents Nasdaq from conducting a closing auction, pursuant to such rules, Nasdaq could designate NYSE Arca to perform that function, and vice versa.

 As part of an industry-wide initiative, the NYSE shortened its settlement cycle by one day, with the aim to reduce certain risks in the clearance and settlement process, including credit, market, and liquidity risks for central counterparties, their members, and other market participants.